nullpomino/nullpomino/readme_en.txt

 More features and fixes for Netplay
  * Fix CPU 100% bug of NetServer
  * Reduce RAM usage
- * Win count for every players
  * More room customize features
    (Garbage pattern options, and more...)
  * Detect disconnected players from server-side
  * Replay support
- * Piece preview for opponents in no-rule-lock games
  * Manage the lag
  * Password protected rooms
  * ID/Password and rating system or something like that